Skip to content

 Scotland vs England: Who Pays More?

-Scotland has its own income tax rates set by the Scottish Parliament (for non-savings income only; savings and dividend income use UK rates).
-Scottish taxpayers generally pay more tax than equivalent earners in England on incomes above approximately £27,000.
+Scotland has its own income tax rates set by the Scottish Parliament (for non-savings, non-dividend income only; savings and dividend income use UK rates).
+Thanks to the 19% starter rate, Scottish taxpayers at lower incomes actually pay slightly less than equivalent earners in England.
+The crossover point is approximately £27,500 — above this, Scotland becomes progressively more expensive.

 National Insurance Explained